Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Diagnosis of esophageal ulcers is the following:
+Diagnosis of esophageal ulcers consists of the following measures:

 Esophagoscopy

-VM Nechaev (1997) describes three forms of esophageal ulcers.
+V. M. Nechaev (1997) describes three forms of esophageal ulcers.

-X-ray examination of the esophagus
+X-ray of the esophagus

 Daily gastroesophageal pH-metry

-Virological examination of a biopsy specimen
+Virological examination of biopsy